Polish–Soviet War: Diplomatic front

 Sponsored by the Soviets, the Provisional Polish Revolutionary Committee (Polrewkom) was formed on 23 July to organise the administration of Polish territories captured by the Red Army.
 The committee was led by Julian Marchlewski; Feliks Dzierżyński and Józef Unszlicht were among its members.
 They found little support in Soviet-controlled Poland.
 On 30 July in Białystok, the Polrewkom decreed the end of the Polish "gentry–bourgeoisie" government.
 At Polrewkom's Białystok rally on 2 August, its representatives were greeted on behalf of Soviet Russia, the Bolshevik party and the Red Army by Mikhail Tukhachevsky.
 The Galician Revolutionary Committee (Galrewkom) was established already on 8 July.

-On 24 July, the all-party Polish Government of National Defense under Wincenty Witos and Ignacy Daszyński was established.> It eagerly adopted a radical program of land reform meant to counter Bolshevik propaganda (the scope of the promised reform was greatly reduced once the Soviet threat had receded).
+On 24 July, the all-party Polish Government of National Defense under Wincenty Witos and Ignacy Daszyński was established.
+It eagerly adopted a radical program of land reform meant to counter Bolshevik propaganda (the scope of the promised reform was greatly reduced once the Soviet threat had receded).
 The government attempted to conduct peace negotiations with Soviet Russia; a new Polish delegation tried to cross the front and establish contact with the Soviets from 5 August.
 On 9 August, General Kazimierz Sosnkowski became Minister of Military Affairs.

 Piłsudski was severely criticized by politicians ranging from Dmowski to Witos.
 His military competence and judgement were questioned and he displayed signs of mental instability.
 However, a majority of members of the Council of National Defense, which was asked by Piłsudski to rule on his fitness to lead the military, quickly expressed their "full confidence".
 Dmowski, disappointed, resigned his membership in the council and left Warsaw.

 Poland suffered from sabotage and delays in deliveries of war supplies when Czechoslovak and German workers refused to transit such materials to Poland.
-After 24 July in Gdańsk, given the Germany-instigated strike of seaport workers, the British official and Allied representative Reginald Tower, having consulted the British government, used his soldiers to unload commodities heading for Poland.
+After 24 July in Danzig, given the Germany-instigated strike of seaport workers, the British official and Allied representative Reginald Tower, having consulted the British government, used his soldiers to unload commodities heading for Poland.
 On 6 August, the British Labour Party printed in a pamphlet that British workers would not take part in the war as Poland's allies.
 In 1920 London dockworkers refused to allow a ship bound for Poland until the weapons were off-loaded.
 The Trades Union Congress, the Parliamentary Labour Party, and the National Executive Committee also all threatened a general strike if the British Armed Forces directly intervened in Poland.
 The French Section of the Workers' International declared in its newspaper L'Humanité: "Not a man, not a sou, not a shell for the reactionary and capitalist Poland.
 Long live the Russian Revolution!
 Long live the Workers' International!".
-Germany, Austria and Belgium banned transit of materials destined for Poland through their territories.
+Weimar Germany, Austria and Belgium banned transit of materials destined for Poland through their territories.
 On 6 August the Polish government issued an "Appeal to the World", which disputed the charges of Polish imperialism and stressed Poland's belief in self-determination and the dangers of a Bolshevik invasion of Europe.